crashonthebeat/rpg-engine/readme.md

     * Vitality will decrease at its own rate, and can reduce your defense if too low.
     * Rate of decrease will depend on opponent and pc skill

+### Character Creation

+* Everything can be customized (it's your imagination)
+* Classless (but templates will be available) and level-less (skill-based advancement, rip star wars galaxies)
+* Some non-standard attribute system.
+    * And an interactive way of setting these that explain what the attributes are and what they do.

 ## The Backend

 Like I said above, this is all written in python.
 I'm using multiple inheritance to cut down on code repetition and to standardize methods.
 This is why both a player and a room are a container.
 They both have inventories.
 In some cases, that isn't really possible and I'll have to modify methods and stats.

+If you dig into the player methods, you'll see that I have several methods to "find" an item.
+This is because the player inputs a string, while the actual "item id" is an object.
+So, the program has to loop through the name attributes of every item in an inventory and look for a match, which will then return the object that matches.

+I also have a lot of "return True" on these methods in order to keep them from passing an invalid variable to another if statement or loop in the same method.
+Since I'm using this also to get better at python and programming in general, these will be cleaned up in the future, unless that's just *how it's done* in which case the spaghetti stays.